opoku1968/reddit-news-repo/README.md

 ## Colour Scheme

 The colour scheme used for this project was based on the colors from Code Institute's 'I think therefore I blog' walkthrough module.
 I have added and modified many aspects of the styling and colours to suit my intentions.
-It is a fairly neutral scheme, with only the actionable aspects (buttons/links etc) displayed in brighter colours for ease of navigation or site use.
+It is a fairly neutral scheme, with only the actionable aspects (buttons/links etc) displayed in brighter colours for ease of navigation.

 ## Typography